mora-lab/DynBioNet/README.md

 The `Download`  tab supports download excel file of `gene nodes`,  `KEGG nodes`, `GO nodes` and `edges`  information.

 ## 5. Alluvial diagram:
+This is the fourth tab of the app.<br>

 The alluvial diagram depicts the changes in the clustering of genes over time with specify group.